mmarusiak/shannon-noise-reduction/README.md

 Probably setting noise constant to value close to 1.3 - 1.5 will be perfect, but it depends on data set and on how we want to fight with noisy data.

 *How we will end up determining cut off in empirical way?*
 It is hard to determine exact cut off point, but it would be point in between 5 - 5.4 for cleaning only noise data.
-We are close to our scientific approach, however it is important to note that I generated only very noisy data (to precise noisy data is raw noise).
+We are close to our scientific approach, however it is important to note that I generated only very noisy data (to be precise noisy data is raw noise).
 There is no typical noise data that we see in real world f.e.
 'SALE!!!!!!!
 BUY NOW!!!!!' etc. knowing that we could set cut off point even lower - then it will match very close scientific measured cut off point almost perfectly!

 We can also easily notice that infomrations with entropy level at least 3.5 are important and prefferd ones have probably entropy level greater than 4.0.